release-it/release-it/docs/git.md

 Disabling `git.requireUpstream` is useful when releasing from a different branch (that is not yet tracking cq present on a remote).
 Or similar, when releasing a (new) project that did not push to the remote before.
-Please note that in general you should not need this, as it is considered a best practice to release from the `master` branch only.
+Please note that in general you should not need this, as it is considered a best practice to release from the `main` branch only.
 Here is an example use case and how it can be handled using release-it:

 - After a major release (v2), a bug is found and a fix released in v2.0.1.
 - The fix should be backported to v1, so a branch "v1" is made and the fix is cherry-picked.